-based upon a probability model which includes the expected number of matches from a given database, the effective database size, a correction for indistinguishable peptides, and a measurement of match quality.
-The algorithm performs well in distinguishing between true and false matches from SE-QUEST outputs.
+Recently, Moore et al. described a probabilistic algorithm called Qscore, for evaluating SEQUEST database search results.
+In contrast to previous heuristic techniques, Qscore is based upon a probability model which includes the expected number of matches from a given database, the effective database size, a correction for indistinguishable peptides, and a measurement of match quality.
+The algorithm performs well in distinguishing between true and false matches from SEQUEST outputs.

 The approach described here addresses a similar problem using a different approach.
 Rather than building an algorithm by hand, we use a machine learning algorithm, called the support vector machine (SVM), to learn to distinguish between correctly and incorrectly identified peptides.
 The support vector machine (SVM)30-32 is a supervised learning algorithm, useful for recognizing subtle patterns in complex data sets.
-The algorithm has been applied in domains as diverse as text categorization, image recognition, hand-written digit recognition and in various bioinformatics domains, including protein remote homology detection,33 protein fold recognition,34 and microarray gene expression analysis.35-36 The SVM is fundamentally a binary classifier: given two classes of data, the SVM learns to distinguish between them and to predict the classification of previously unseen examples.
+The algorithm has been applied in domains as diverse as text categorization, image recognition, hand-written digit recognition and in various bioinformatics domains, including protein remote homology detection, protein fold recognition, and microarray gene expression analysis35-36.
+The SVM is fundamentally a binary classifier: given two classes of data, the SVM learns to distinguish between them and to predict the classification of previously unseen examples.
 In the application described here, the algorithm is trained from a labeled collection of SEQUEST outputs, where the labels indicate whether the peptide represents a correct or incorrect identification.
 The SVM then learns to distinguish between peptides that were correctly and incorrectly identified by SEQUEST.

 The SVM algorithm is surprisingly simple.
 It treats each training example as a point in a high-dimensional space and searches for a hyperplane that separates the positive from the negative examples.
 As such, the SVM is closely related to the perceptron algorithm, with three important differences.
-First, motivated by statistical learning theory, the SVM searches for a hyperplane that separates the two classes with the largest margin; the SVM finds a hyperplane that maximizes the minimum perpendicular distance to any training example.
+First, motivated by statistical learning theory, the SVM searches for a hyperplane that separates the two classes with the largest margin; i.e., the SVM finds a hyperplane which maximizes the minimum perpendicular distance to any training example.
 Choosing the maximum margin hyperplane reduces the chance that the SVM will overfit the training data.
 Second, for data sets that are not separable by a simple hyperplane, the SVM uses a mathematical trick, known as the kernel trick, to operate implicitly in a higher-dimensional space.
 By increasing the dimensionality of the space in which the points reside, the SVM can learn complex decision boundaries between the two given classes.
-Finally, for data sets that contain some mislabeled examples, the SVM incorporates a soft margin.
+Finally, for data sets that contain some mislabelled examples, the SVM incorporates a soft margin.
 The SVM may find a decision boundary that nearly, but not perfectly, separates the two given classes.
 A few outlier examples are allowed to fall on the wrong side of the decision boundary.

-Here, we use tryptic digests of mixtures of known protein standards, purified proteins, or of a variety of affinity extracts by specific antibodies or other binding proteins, to generate LC/MS/MS data using ion trap or quadrupole time-of-flight (QTOF) mass spectrometers.
+Here we use tryptic digests of mixtures of known protein standards, purified proteins, or of a variety of affinity extracts by specific antibodies or other binding proteins, to generate

+LC/MS/MS data using ion trap or quadrupole time-of-flight (QTOF) mass spectrometers.
 Peptides are classified as positive examples (derived from proteins known or expected to be in the samples) or negative examples (peptides not expected to be in the samples).
 Each example in the training set is characterized by a vector of features, including observed data (peptide mass, precursor ion intensity) and SEQUEST-calculated statistics (such as the parameters Xcorr, delta Cn, Sp, and RSp).
-These labeled vectors are then used to train an SVM to distinguish between positive and negative examples.
+These labelled vectors are then used to train an SVM to distinguish between positive and negative examples.